safal312/our_daily_routine/README.md

 ![](images/main.png)

-This is a website that me and my teammates created for the Communications Lab, Summer 2021 class.
+This is a website to showcase the video that me and my teammates created for the Communications Lab, Summer 2021 class.
 We had to come up with a concept, shoot the video, and edit it in 30 minutes during class time.
 This website was created to present this video in an artistic way.